davidpl064/Technical_Trial_Sensor_Reader/README.md

 installation of required libraries, it is recommended to use the Docker version.
 To build and run the Docker version, docker compose files has been provided to simplify the process, which can be found in the `docker` folder.

 > Note: To run the app from source code requires Python dependencies to be installed.
-User can install all requires packages by installing a conda environment using the file `environment.yml`.
+User can install all required packages by installing a conda environment using the file `environment.yml`.
 ```
 $ conda env update -f environment.yml